 They are also used widely in competency-based learning and in hybrid programs that use both methods to increase the accuracy of the course customization for each student.

-For Teachers: How do you personalize learning in the classroom?
+For Teachers: How to Personalize Learning in the Classroom?

-While it is easy to see how personalized approaches flourish in online spaces, the discussion around this topic as it started in 2009 was focused on in-seat learning.
+While it’s easy to see how personalized approaches flourish in online spaces, the discussion around this topic as it started in 2009 was focused on in-seat learning.

 Adopting projects with multiple paths to completion is one way to personalize classroom experiences.
-What is personalized learning in the classroom without the custom paths and profiles, though?
+What’s personalized learning in the classroom without the custom paths and profiles, though?

 You need to create systems for tracking individual proficiencies while allowing multiple options for demonstrating that knowledge to truly engage learners.